jimturbo24/Final-project/README.md

 the Amazon Product Advertising API.

 ## Milestones
-1. Add primary caretaker and baby
+1. Create a caretaker account/login and add a baby
 2. Add an event, display events
 3. Graphing functionality
 4. Add a secondary caretaker